Js Plugin Api

 updateModules

-• hook type: serial
+false - hook type:

 Called when calling compiler.update(module_paths).
 Useful to do some operations like clearing previous state or ignore some files when performing HMR.

-• return the new paths, later compilation will update the new returned paths.
+paths, later compilation will update the new returned paths.